Sociological Autobiographies: Volumes 1 & 2

-To purchase and download this collection, click here.
+To purchase and download these collections, click here.
 See below for essay excerpts.

-We are pleased to introduce this first group of a series of essays written in connection to CWLA’s 100th anniversary in 2020.
+We are pleased to share this two-volume group of essays written in connection to CWLA’s 100th anniversary in 2020.
 The essays, in the form of “sociological autobiographies”—a term coined by sociologist Robert K. Merton to describe personal reflections within the context of a larger time period—offer insights and discuss child welfare developments, changes in practice over the years, and where we are today related to selected child welfare areas of practice, program, policy, issues, and services.
 In very individual and pointed ways, these essays detail the success and challenges of child welfare services and highlight the need for continuous learning and improvement.

 Many of the essays were written just as the COVID-19 pandemic and its impacts hit the United States and profoundly affected the agencies, workers, and families who comprise the child welfare system.
 This ongoing public health crisis presents a real-time challenge to child welfare; these essays, however, show that because of the nature of child welfare, societal flux and fear always falls within our purview.
 The child welfare system is, in many ways, built for crisis.